javierjulio/textarea-autosize/README.md

-# A jQuery Plugin for Auto Expanding Textarea
+# textarea-auto-expand

-This is a very small jQuery plugin for auto expanding (auto grow) textareas.
-If you've commented on Facebook, this plugin replicates the auto expanding behavior of their textarea implementations.
-Using `SHIFT` + `ENTER` will enter new lines whether text has been entered or not.
-If the textarea does not have a value, then hitting just the `ENTER` key will add new lines.
-Although if it does have text and the `ENTER` key is used that can easily be captured in an event handler where you can submit the form (not part of the plugin, but an example is provided).
+This is a jQuery plugin for vertically adjusting a textarea based on user input *without* using a clone or ghost element.

-I found that many similar scripts didn't feel smooth.
-The text and the textarea control would flicker on entering new lines with a noticable delay in resizing.
-Most were outdated and all were a lot bulkier than they should be.
-Most having to use a mirror/ghost textarea that would be rendered offscreen and constantly written to.
+I found that many solutions didn't feel smooth.
+The textarea would flicker on entering new lines with a noticeable delay in resizing.
+Most were outdated and all were a lot bulkier than they had to be.
+Most had to use a mirror textarea or ghost element that would be rendered offscreen and constantly written to.
 More importantly I wanted just the behavior in the script.
 Anything regarding presentation would be controlled through CSS.

 ## Installation and Usage Example

 To enable the plugin simply load the script file and use jQuery to find the desired `textarea` elements and call the plugin method on the collection.

-    <textarea class="js-auto-expand"></textarea>
+    <textarea class="js-auto-expand" rows="1"></textarea>

     <script src="http://code.jquery.com/jquery-2.1.0.min.js"></script>
     <script src="jquery.textarea_auto_expand.min.js"></script>